prabhasg3322/Mega-index-heroku/README.md

 * Added More security
 * MEGA support is available
 * Switch your mega accounts in config vars
-* No internet speed capping ,Enjoy Maximum download speed
+* No internet speed capping, Enjoy Maximum download speed
 * 24x7 permanent link
 * No download limit or quota limit
 * pause download available (Use download Managers like ADM ,XDM, Aria2 for more stability)